HUMENTH/ERPNext-installation-Guide/README.md

     collation-server = utf8mb4_unicode_ci​

+Now press (Ctrl-S) then (Ctrl-X) to exit

-You can also locate my.cnf and edit the below configuration.
+And also locate my.cnf and edit the below configuration.

     sudo nano /etc/mysql/my.cnf